harrylu99/blog/docs/js/VariableObject.md

   - A property of a variable object consisting of a name and corresponding value is created.

-  - If there do not have arguments, the property value will set to undefined.
+  - If there do not have arguments, the property value will be set to undefine.

 - Function declarations

   - Properties of a variable object consisting of a name and corresponding value are created.

-  - If a same name variable object already exists with a property , it will completely replaced.
+  - If the same name variable object already exists with a property, it will be completely replaced.

 - Variable declarations